quantumjim/Quantum-information-course-Basel/README.md

 ## Lectures

 * Lecture 1: Based on [The atoms of computation](https://learnqiskit.gitbook.io/composerguide/getting-started-with-the-composer/chapter-1-the-atoms-of-computation) and [The unique properties of qubits](https://learnqiskit.gitbook.io/composerguide/getting-started-with-the-composer/chapter-2-the-unique-properties-of-qubits).
+A Qiskit implemementation of the latter in [this notebook](Lecture1.ipynb)

 ## Exercises